GhettoGirl/MusicConsole.js/README.md

 No worries :) </br>
 This are no real infinite loops, you can stop them at any time by hitting Enter.
 All loops are stoppable.

-**Notice:** The default players are `mplayer` and `mpv`.
-You can stop these players by pressing Enter, which makes them my default choice for this app.
+**Notice:** The default player is `mpv`.
+You can stop this player by hitting Enter, which makes it my default choice for this app.
 When hitting Enter to stop the player it will return to the loop sequence, here you need to hit Enter again if you want to stop the loop.
 In short: hit Enter twice to get back to the prompt.

 **Pro tip!** There is a wait time of a half second before the loop continues.
 The timeout can be customized in the settings.

-*For curious developers:* see `lib/kbhit` for the implementation and how this breakable infinite loop mechanism works.
+*For curious developers:* see [`lib/kbhit`](./lib/kbhit) for the implementation and how this breakable infinite loop mechanism works.

 ## Settings